 Override-redirect windows also make some spoofing attacks easier since the client can more carefully control the presentation of the window to mimic another client.
-Defenses against spoofing will be given under the section called "MapWindow".
+Defenses against spoofing will be given under MapWindow .

 Chapter 4.
 Security concerns with specific requests